-A Chromebook is a device that runs on Google’s Chrome operating system.
-One of the unique features of Chrome OS is its ability to run Linux apps, which can be installed through the Linux development feature.
+A Chromebook is a device that runs on Google’s Chrome operating system (Chrome OS).
+One of the unique features of Chrome OS is its ability to run Linux apps, which can be installed through the Linux development environment.
 However, just like any other operating system, there may come a time when you need to uninstall Linux apps from your Chromebook, either to free up some space or to remove unused Linux apps.

 How to Uninstall Linux Apps from Chromebook

-Step 2: After that, look for the Linux apps folder.
-Here you will get all the Linux apps installed on your Chromebook.
+2. After that, look for the Linux apps folder and open it.
+Here, you’ll find all the Linux apps installed on your Chromebook.

-Step 3: Open the Linux apps folder.
-After that, right-click on the app to want to remove and choose the “Uninstall” option from the context menu that will appear.
+3. Now, right-click on the app you want to remove and choose the Uninstall option from the context menu that will appear.

 How to Uninstall Linux Apps Using Terminal

-Step 2: If you did not get the terminal command, click on the penguin option.
-It should open the terminal.
+3. If you don’t see the terminal command interface, click on the penguin option and it should open the terminal.

 sudo apt-get remove gimp

-After that, you will get a question; “Do you want to continue?”
-Here, press the Y key to continue the uninstallation process.
+6. After that, you will get a question; ‘Do you want to continue?‘”‘ Here, press the Y key to continue the uninstallation process.

-Note:- Uninstalling the Linux app from Chromebook can have different terminal commands based on the source you used.
+Note: Uninstalling the Linux app from a Chromebook can have different terminal commands based on the source you used.
 For Snap, use: sudo snap remove package_name, and for Flatpak, use: sudo flatpak uninstall package_name

 That’s it; this is how you can uninstall Linux apps from your Chromebook.
-If you want to remove the Linux development environment from your Chromebook, then we’ve got you covered.
+However, if you want to completely remove the Linux development environment from your Chromebook, then we’ve got you covered.
 You can follow our linked guide on how to remove Linux from Chromebook.
-You can also check out our Chromebook troubleshooting guide if you are new to Chromebook and Chrome OS.

 I hope this Chromebook guide was helpful to you.
-If you liked the article, share it with your friends.
-If you have some suggestions or doubts, do not hesitate to leave them in the comments section.
-We are always there to assist you.
+If you have any suggestions or doubts, do not hesitate to leave them in the comments section.
+We are always here to assist you.